hiroki-sakamoto/hiroki-sakamoto.github.io/content/authors/admin/_index.md

 ## About Me

-Hiroki Sakamoto is a Ph.D. candidate in Information Science at the University of Tokyo.
-His research focuses on model order reduction, control theory, and deep learning, with applications in dynamical systems and intelligent modeling.
-He is particularly interested in data-driven approaches for constructing interpretable and efficient models of complex physical systems.
+I’m Hiroki Sakamoto, a Ph.D. candidate in [Information Science and Technology at the University of Tokyo](https://www.i.u-tokyo.ac.jp/index_e.shtml).
+I am a member of [Mathematical Informatics Laboratory No. 5](https://www.or.mist.i.u-tokyo.ac.jp/home/), advised by [Kazuhiro Sato](https://kazuhirosato.hatenablog.jp/).

+My research focuses on model reduction and compression for high‑dimensional dynamical systems and deep learning models.
+Broadly, I explore data‑driven methods for modeling, controlling, and interpreting complex physical systems, aiming to create compact yet accurate representations that bridge control theory and modern machine‑learning techniques.